-You need to file an Oregon income tax return if your Oregon-source income and income received while an Oregon resident is more than your standard deduction.
+You need to file an Oregon income tax return if your Oregon-source income while you're a nonresident and any income received while you're a resident is more than your standard deduction.
 See Table 1.

 If your Oregon income is less than your standard deduction, you're not required to file a return for Oregon.